openimis/openimis_fhir_r5_ig/input/pagecontent/usecases.md

 These are the use cases supported by this Implementation Guide:

-### Nurse schedule for home care

-In this use case, the user (a nurse) prepares the visit to a patient in home care by consulting the scheduled administrations for a patient.
-This synchronization ensures that the nurse is up to date with latest medication changes.
+### Enrollment

+In this use case, a Point of Service (PoS) is enrolling a Family/Group within openIMIS.
+This is done through the Contract resource that links the Group, Patients and InsurancePlan resources.

+The process is done in two steps:
+1. Synchronization of the openIMIS configuration referenced by the necessary resources.
+2. Posting the Patients (members of the family), Group (the family) and Contract (enrolment information).

-{% include oI-fhir-usecase1.svg %}
+{% include oI-fhir-enrollment-usecase.svg %}